korewatori/torrent-parser/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -cl, --clear          Clear the console before running the command -o OUTPUT, --output OUTPUT
                         The file to output the results to -s, --sort-by-smallest